 When you are going through a change management program, the water cooler and the grapevine CANNOT be your chief communication tools.

 You must aim for effective communication.
-This must be driven by a thorough understanding of your audience and delivered through the right tools.
+This must be driven by a thorough understanding of your audience and delivered through the right tools and channels.

 You know by now that proper communication reduces resistance, stress and feeling of hopelessness.
 You also know that people have to be exposed to ideas or concepts several times before they really get it.